My Vision to Improve Gym Accessibility

 That lived experience shapes how I see fitness, how I train, and how I advocate for others.
 Because I know what it's like to walk into a gym and feel like it wasn't designed for you.

-Gym accessibility shouldn’t be an afterthought or a special feature — it should be the standard.
+Gym accessibility shouldn't be an afterthought or a special feature—it should be the standard.
 Everyone deserves to move their body in a space that feels safe, comfortable, and supportive.

-And here’s the thing: fitness doesn’t look like one type of person.
-There isn’t one “fit” body or one “right” way to train.
-If you’re making choices that support your physical or mental health; whatever that looks like for you; then you’re already doing it.
+And here's the thing: fitness doesn't look like one type of person.
+There isn't one "fit" body or one "right" way to train.
+If you're making choices that support your physical or mental health—whatever that looks like for you—then you're already doing it.

 Health is about prioritising your wellbeing in ways that actually work for you.
+I write extensively about this philosophy in my post on ditching the "no pain, no gain" mentality.

 Want to make your gym a place where everyone feels welcome?
 I help gyms across the UK create sensory-friendly, inclusive environments that benefit both members and staff.
 Get in touch to find out how we can make accessibility your next big strength.